Cardinal Swiss Chard (54 Days)

 Starting Indoors: 4-6 weeks before last frost.
 Sow 2-3 seeds per cell/pot.
 Thin to the strongest seedling.
 Fertilize the seedlings every 7-10 days with a liquid or water soluble fertilizer, diluted to ¼ of suggested measurement.
 Start transplanting a week or two before last frost.
 Space 10-18" apart.

 Sowing Outdoors: Mid spring into early summer.
 Starting when soil temperature reaches at least 50ºF.
 Germination is slower in cooler slow temperatures.
 Sow 3-4 seeds every 10-18” apart.
 Thin to the strongest seedling per space.
 Sow 40-50 days before first fall frost for late summer/fall harvest .

 How much does a packet plant: 10-15 foot single row

-Harvest- Remove outer leaves starting at 6”.
-Use the leaves and center ribs cooked or raw.
+Harvest: Remove outer leaves starting at 4-6” for baby salad greens.
+Use the mature leaves and center ribs cooked or raw.

 Tips: Cardinal Swiss Chard Needs fertile well drained soil.
 Tolerates both cold and hot temperatures and can grow from spring until frost.
 Sow a few times a summer for continuous greens.